 - One (1) faculty reference is required: this faculty member must be the principal faculty advisor for the Stanley project

-1. Personal Information.
+A. Applicant Information.
 In this section you will be asked to outline your project and list your level of foreign language ability and preparation (if necessary).

-Research Proposal.
+B. Research Proposal.
 Please submit a 900-1,000 word (approximately 2 pages) research proposal summarizing your research plans and your reasons for undertaking this research in the chosen country.
 Include the following sections:

-- Main research problems / questions
+- Main research problems/questions

-Personal Profile.
+Personal Statement.
 Provide the review committee with a 400-500 word (approximately one-page) narrative profile of yourself as a person.
 You may choose to include information about your personal history, family background, influences on your intellectual development, the educational and cultural opportunities to which you have been exposed, and the ways in which these experiences have affected you.
 You should also place your current research in the perspective of your future academic and career goals.

 Budget.
 Specify the period of time you will be in the country and how you will use the award money according to the outline included in the application packet.
 If you are applying for other scholarships or grants (either within the University of Iowa or from external agencies), list these on the budget form and indicate the amount and status of and the date of notification for each award.